mui/material-ui/docs/data/material/getting-started/templates/templates.md

 It builds on top of Material UI to provide sophisticated UI components with full-stack functionality.

 Toolpad Core is a great option when you want to build internal tools and dashboards fast, but don't want to start building from scratch.
-You can find examples of functional dashboards – with authentication, routing and theming already integrated – in the [http://mui.com/toolpad/core/introduction/examples/#featured-examples](featured examples) section of the Toolpad Core docs.
+You can find examples of functional dashboards – with authentication, routing, and theming already integrated – in the [http://mui.com/toolpad/core/introduction/examples/#featured-examples](featured examples) section of the Toolpad Core docs.